-Iqra noticed potential signs that Niamh may be in some kind of trouble and registered concern.
-In the scenario, this situation continues.

-Iqra worries that Niamh may be in an abusive relationship, but isn't sure how to offer help, especially because Niamh has a child to care for and she doesn't want to place her or her child in further danger.
-Iqra wants to reach out and express her concerns in a non-threatening way.
+Ashley noticed potential signs of abuse in Sarah and registered concern.
+As this situation continues, Ashley worries that Sarah may be in an abusive relationship, but isn't sure how to offer aid, especially because Sarah has a child to care for and she doesn't want to place her or her child in further danger.
+Ashley wants to reach out and express her concerns in a non-threatening way.

-Which of the following would be lgra's best response?
+Which of the following would be Ashley's best response?

-"I noticed the cut on your lip last week, and that you've been off work more often than usual.
+"I noticed that you've been off work more often than usual.
 You looked upset and worried after the conference call today.
 Is there anything I can do to help?"